This blog discusses the science behind soil aeration. You may also find our soil aeration case study and our flood management blog of interest.

 - In sandy soils positive soil physical changes may occur.

-2017 work in the USA compared new and traditional cultivation methods for their impact on playability on creeping bentgrass putting greens.
-Soil Air injection resulted in the least reduction of green turfgrass cover, no ball roll reduction from the control, and lower reductions in surface firmness compared to other methods tested.
-Hollow tine aeration had the greatest reduction in green turfgrass cover, lowest ball roll distance, and greatest reductions in surface firmness.
+2017 work in the USA into new and traditional cultivation methods.
+Soil Air injection results in the least reduction of green turfgrass cover, no ball roll reduction from the control, and lower reduction in surface firmness in comparison to other methods tested.
+Hollow tine aeration has the greatest reduction in green turfgrass cover, lowest ball roll distance, and greatest reductions in surface firmness.

-A UK four-month study in 2017 at the STRI, saw three trial plots set up in which one area examined the effects of the SISIS Javelin Aer-Aid with air injection.
-They concluded that the “The SISIS Javelin Aer-Aid was effective in reducing compaction,”
+A UK four-month study in 2017 at the STRI, saw three trial plots set up to examine the effects of the SISIS Javelin Aer-Aid with air injection.
+The conclusion was that the “The SISIS Javelin Aer-Aid was effective in reducing compaction,”

 A 2021 study looked at the effects of air and sand injection on soil’s physical properties.
-They concluded that the incorporation of air-injection cultivation with hollow-tine cultivation shows promise for improving infiltration rates over hollow-tine cultivation alone.
+The conclusion is that the incorporation of air-injection cultivation with hollow-tine cultivation shows promise for improving infiltration rates over hollow-tine cultivation alone.

 Potential issues